 Our bluecoats keep Science North current and exciting.
 You can find information everywhere these days, but interaction with a Bluecoat will transform information into knowledge.
 They are the magic behind the Science North experience!
 The Marchbank Innovation Fund allows our Bluecoats to conduct on and off-site research, develop new programs, experiences and exhibits, and get you excited about the science in the world about you.

-This Fund covers admission for guests who wish to seek solace at Science North, and more particularly in our F. Jean MacLeod Butterfly Gallery, while undergoing treatment at the Northeast Ontario Regional Cancer Centre.
+In partnership with the Northern Cancer Foundation, this fund covers admission for guests who wish to seek solace at Science North, and more particularly in our F. Jean MacLeod Butterfly Gallery, while undergoing treatment at the Northeast Cancer Centre.

 Mary took great pride in serving her community and doing what she could to improve the life of others.
 She was a trustee on a number of boards such as the Board of the Sudbury General Hospital and Science North.
 She was also a trustee of her dear friend Jean MacLeod's trust which generously supported the F. Jean MacLeod Butterfly Gallery at Science North.

 The Mary Toppazzini-Bernardi Fund was established in 2013 thanks to Mary Bernardi's legacy gift.